This post is sponsored by Tangerine. All views and opinions expressed represent my own.

 If you’re at the beginning stages of your first-time homebuyer journey, I want to help you out too.
 I also suggest doing some more research after reading this post, including checking out this free interactive First-Time Homebuyer e-Book by Tangerine I wish existed when I was shopping for my home.

 Since most often I’m asked about mortgages when it comes to first-time homeownership, that’s what I want to focus on in this post.
-And quite honestly, in my view it’s the most important aspect since we’re talking taking out loan for hundreds of thousands of dollars.
+And quite honestly, in my view, it’s the most important aspect since we’re talking about taking out loans for hundreds of thousands of dollars.

 So, here are the 5 most important things you need to know about mortgages in Canada.
 And if you still have some questions, leave them in the comments for me to answer!

 There’s this one billboard near my home I walk by almost daily, and it promotes getting pre-qualified for a mortgage in just minutes.
 To someone just passing by and not knowing any better, this sounds like you can call them up and they’ll give you a mortgage right away.
 That is not the case.

 There is a big difference between a mortgage pre-qualification and pre-approval.
 A mortgage pre-qualification is the first stage of the mortgage approval process to estimate how much you can afford.
 In order to be pre-qualified for a mortgage, you have to work with a mortgage agent, broker, or bank and they will look at your income, assets, and debts to estimate your mortgage affordability.
 They determine this by evaluating your total debt service ratio (TDS) and gross debt service ratio (GDS).
 To learn more about what both of those debt service ratios mean, check out this What Are Debt Service Ratios? article and video.
 As you may guess, a mortgage pre-qualification will not affect your credit score and it is not a guaranteed loan.